lorenzo-rovigatti/comp_bio_notes/all_atom.md

 If the interaction potential is short-ranged, in the sense that it goes to zero at some distance $r_c$, it is clear that particles that are further away than $r_c$ will not feel any reciprocal force.
 If this is the case, calculating distances between all pairs of particles would be wasteful, as only a fraction of pairs will feel a mutual interaction.
 There are several techniques that can be used to optimise the force calculation step (and therefore the simulation performance) by performing some kind of bookkeeping that makes it possible to evaluate only those contributions due to pairs that are "close enough" to each other.
 Here I will present the most common ones: cells and Verlet lists.

 The idea behind cell lists is to partition the simulation box into smaller boxes, called cells, with side lengths $\geq r_c$[^cubic_cells].
 This partitioning is done by using a data structure that, for each cell, stores the list of particles that are inside it.
 Then, during the force calculation loop, we consider that particle $i$, which is in cell $c$, can interact only with particles that are either inside $c$ or in one of its neighbouring cells (8 in 2D and 26 in 3D).
-The cell data structure can either be built every step, or updated after each integration step.
+The cell data structure can either be built from scratch every step, or updated after each integration step.
 In this latter case, the code checks whether a particle has crossed a cell boundary, and in this case it removes the particle from the old cell and adds it to the new one.
 This can be done efficiently with [linked lists](https://en.wikipedia.org/wiki/Linked_list).
 With this technique, each particle has a number of possibly-interacting neighbours that depends only on particle density and cell size, and therefore is independent on $N$.
 As a result, the algorithmic complexity of the simulation is $\mathcal{O}(N)$ rather than $\mathcal{O}(N^2)$.

-Differently from cell lists, in Verlet lists for each particle the code stores a list of particles that are within a certain distance $r_v = r_c + r_s$, where $r_s$ is a free parameter called "Verlet skin".
+Differently from cell lists, with Verlet lists the code stores, for each particle, a list of particles that are within a certain distance $r_v = r_c + r_s$, where $r_s$ is a free parameter called "Verlet skin".
 Every time the lists are updated, the current position of each particle $i$, $\vec r_{i, 0}$ is also stored.
 During the force calculation step of particle $i$, only those particles that are in $i$'s Verlet list are considered.
-For a homogeneous system of density $\rho$, the average number if neighbours is
+For a homogeneous system of density $\rho$, the average number of neighbours is

 $$
 N_v = \frac{4}{3} \pi r_v^3 \rho,